September 17, 2025

 Privacy matters (if it matters to you): Some browsers process everything locally and never see your data.
 Others send everything to the cloud for training.
 Know which approach you're comfortable with before you commit.

 Performance under real use: AI features should speed you up, not slow you down.
-Test with actual projects, can it handle 50+ tabs or large research collections without choking?
+Try with actual projects, can it handle 50+ tabs or large research collections without choking?

 Time investment vs. payoff: Sophisticated AI browsers often require learning new workflows, but the productivity gains can be huge once you're comfortable.
 Decide how much time you can invest upfront.